 More than 73 years since its independence, Gilgit-Baltistan remains subject to barely disguised colonial rule to await genuine enfranchisement.
 While many of Pakistan’s ethnic peripheries harbour deep grievances against the authoritarian and extractive logics of the country’s statecraft, GB is arguably the only region that remains explicitly deprived of even basic democratic, constitutional and human rights.

-Yet like so many mountainous regions, GB too is in the throes of climate change.
-Glaciers are melting, forests are devoured by timber mafia causing deforestation at a breakneck pace, and previously clear skies and water bodies are being choked by pollution.
+Yet like so many mountainous regions, GB, too, is in the throes of climate change.
+Glaciers are melting, forests are devoured by the timber mafia causing deforestation at a breakneck pace, and previously clear skies and water bodies are being choked by pollution.

 In the neoliberal imagination, Gilgit-Baltistan is experiencing ‘development’, but in practice, shortsighted profiteering and ruthless pillaging of mineral resources is not only endangering future generations in Gilgit-Baltistan and the wider region but has already thrown up enormous fallouts in the present.

 The 2010 Atabad disaster was the most prominent of such fallouts.
 And the fact that the Pakistani state proceeded to criminalise brave sons of the soil like Baba Jan, Aleem, Iftikhar Karbalai and 11 others for simply demanding justice both for the victims of the disaster and for the unsustainable development model more generally is simply another reminder of GB’s colonial plunder.
 Baba Jan and his companions are offered secret deals to renege on their commitment to the region’s people, the securing of yet another pro-establishment outcome in GB’s upcoming election making a mockery of the very idea of democracy.